suncoast-devs/handbook/resources/week-13.md

 | Python and Django      | other web frameworks |
 | Node and Express       | other web frameworks |

-During this time, you might be tempted to try to learn all the things after graduation, **but that might not be the best path to success.** We would recommend only start to learn a new technology if you are going after a job that is different from what you learned during the cohort.
+During this time, you might be tempted to try to learn all the things after graduation, **but that might not be the best path to success.**

+We would recommend only start to learn a new technology if :

+- the technology solves a problem you have in a project
+- you are going after a job that has that as a "nice to have" or "requirement"
+- You need a short break from what you are currently working on.

 ### Give back!